Christmas Markets of Vienna, Budapest & Prague 11 days / Special Event Tours

 Go gallery hopping in the artsy outpost of Szentendre

 Journey west through the countryside on today’s transfer to Vienna.
-Along the way, stop in Szentendre, a picturesque artists’ colony nestled on the banks of the Danube, where your tour director leads a walking tour.
-Arrive in Vienna late this afternoon.
-The rest of the day is free to relax before an included dinner.
+Along the way, stop in Szentendre, a picturesque artists’ colony nestled on the banks of the Danube, for a walking tour lead by your Tour Director.
+Arrive in Vienna late this afternoon and take the rest of the day to relax before an included dinner.

 Nothing says Christmas like piping-hot pastries and handmade crafts

 On today’s guided sightseeing tour of Vienna, you’ll tour the ornate interior of Schönbrunn Palace, summer home of Empress Maria Theresa.
 You’ll also see the beautifully landscaped gardens surrounding the estate.
 Continue your tour of this brilliant city, as you travel along the Ringstraße and pass the Hofburg, the winter palace of the long ruling Hapsburg dynasty.
-This afternoon, your Tour Director will introduce you to Vienna’s most festive tradition, its Christmas Markets.
-Let the infectious spirit of the season envelop you as you explore the stalls for treasures to take home.
-This evening, opt to attend our Traditional Viennese Heurigen Evening.
-You’ll take a ride on the Prater Ferris Wheel and dine at a local restaurant, where you’ll enjoy wine made by the same people serving dinner.
+Your Tour Director will introduce you to Vienna’s most festive tradition, its Christmas Markets.
+Peruse stall-upon-stall of handmade crafts perfect for everyone on your list, stopping to sample fresh local fare like waffles and hot mulled wine.
+Let the infectious spirit of the season envelop you as you hunt for treasures to take home.
+This evening, opt for a ride on the Prater Ferris Wheel and dinner in a heurigan, a traditional Austrian wine tavern featuring locally produced wine.

 Traditional Viennese Heurigen Evening $99* pp